centic9/poi-on-android/README.md

     echo "sdk.dir=/opt/android-sdk-linux" > local.properties

-Configure the version of the Android Build Tools that you have installed, as of this writing, build-tools "24 rc4" is the latest version.
+Configure the version of the Android Build Tools that you have installed.

     vi poitest/build.gradle

 Finally run the build and some testing.
+Make sure you have a device connected, e.g. the Android emulator.

+    ./gradlew build connectedCheck

 For only the jar-files run just `build`

-    ./gradlew build connectedCheck

 #### Notes